ctlee/BioChemCoRe-2018/docs/pages/rmsd-rmsf.md

 The [documentation](http://mdtraj.org/1.6.2/api/generated/mdtraj.rmsd.html) tells you all about what arguments this function takes, and what they each mean.

-You should also obtan the data for your replicate trajectories, traj2 & traj3.
+You should also obtain the data for your replicate trajectories, traj2 & traj3.

 ### Plot RMSD v Time